+Senior guinea pigs may require more frequent visits to the vet.
+It’s important to keep an eye on their health and weigh them regularly.
 Losing weight, eating less, having a puffy coat, or related symptoms can be signs of an underlying health problem.
-They may require more frequent visits to the vet.

 Older guinea pigs often need higher than average amounts of Vitamin C, so be sure you’re providing plenty of veggies that are high in Vitamin C.

 Some guinea pigs pass away around 4-5 years old.
 This is on the earlier end of the spectrum, but it is within the average lifespan.

 Genetics play a big role, and some guinea pigs don’t live longer than this no matter how well they’re cared for.
 The risk of tumors, heart problems, and other conditions increase as guinea pigs reach their senior years, and some of these are out of your control.